prm3theus/FluenceSeed/README.md

 # FluenceSeed

-A minimal fluence seed implementation as a CRU-based p2p project that uses BuffleDB as a wrapper to a hyper-based db
+A minimal fluence seed implementation as a CRU-based p2p aqua project that uses BuffleDB as a wrapper to a hyper-based db

 # How to use with fluence
 1. First run `npx ts-node poster.ts`